MariAnwar/artefactcorrection/README.md

 ### Training code

-The script "training.py" uses a DataGenerator to load in the dataset created previously, build and compile the KIKI-Net architecture and train the model to correct the MRI artefacts.
+The script "training.py" uses a DataGenerator to load in the dataset created previously, build and compile the model, and trains it to correct the MRI artefacts.

 ### Evaluating code